zeplin/microsoft-teams-app/CONTRIBUTING.md

 ### Configuring an Office 365 connector
 Office 365 Connectors allow you to create a customized configuration page for your app to create incoming webhooks in Microsoft Teams.
 Microsoft Teams app use these incoming webhooks to post messages to the channels.
+Easiest way to set up your Microsoft developer account is to create a developer sandbox account from [Microsoft Developer platform](https://developer.microsoft.com/en-us/)
 You can create a connector via [Connectors Developer Dashboard](https://aka.ms/ConnectorsDashboard).
 Make sure you set the following parameters correctly:
    - **Configuration page for your Connector**: `https://DOMAIN/`
    - **Valid domains**: Add `DOMAIN` to the list of valid domains for this connector

 ![](https://user-images.githubusercontent.com/721036/95142106-c4b13980-0727-11eb-8dfc-c3cc33b995f5.png)
 Please note down the ID of the connector, you will use it in the next step.